 GOVT 144.
 Government and Politics in Europe.
-A study of national and regional politics, governmental institutions and public problems in Europe since 1945.
-In different semesters there may be investigation of several, but varying, national systems, of cross-national political behavior, or of regional integration processes.
-May be taken more than once if there are different topics and with instructor permission.
+Study of national and regional politics, governmental institutions and public problems in Europe since 1945.
+In different semesters there may be investigation of several, but varying, national systems, of crossnational political behavior, or of regional integration processes.
+May be taken more than once if there are different topics and instructor permission.
 Prerequisite: GOVT 001 or equivalent.
 3 units.